 Gino Canella is a researcher, educator, and documentary filmmaker.
 His research and creative projects explore media activism, documentary, and labor.
-Gino produces films with grassroots organizers and studies how collaborative media production has the potential to foster meaningful relationships among people fighting for justice.
+Gino produces films with grassroots organizers and researches the political economy of media.

 About